SouthGreenPlatform/SynFlow/docs/README.md

 - Marilyne Summo
 - Gaëtan Droc
+- Mathieu Rouard
 - Gautier Sarah

 See also the list of [contributors](https://github.com/SouthGreenPlatform/SynFlow/contributors) who participated in this project.

+### Contact us

+Please open a GitHub [Issue](https://github.com/SouthGreenPlatform/SynFlow/issues) if you encounter any problems with Synflow.
+You can also write to marilyne.summo@cirad.fr to give us your feedback or if you have any questions.

 ### Citation